intLyc/MTO-Platform/README.md

 ### Run MTO Platform

-- GUI: 'mto;'
+- GUI: 'mto'
-- Command line: 'mto(algo_cell, prob_cell, reps, save_name);'
+- Command line: 'mto(algo_cell, prob_cell, reps, save_name, par_flag)'

-### Add your own algorithm
+### Add your algorithm

-- Inherit the **Algorithms/Algorithm.m** class from the Algorithms folder to implement a new algorithm class and put it in the Algorithms folder or its subfolders
+- Inherit the **Algorithm.m** class from the Algorithms folder to implement a new algorithm class and put it in the Algorithms folder or its subfolders
-- Implement the inherited virtual functions according to the annotations of each virtual function in the Algorithm class.
+- Implement the method function data = run(obj. parameter_cell).
-- Add label to the second line. <Single/Multi/Many> <None/Competitive/Constrained>
+- Add labels to the second line. <Single/Multi/Many> <None/Competitive/Constrained>
-- *Refer to the MFEA algorithm implementation*
+- *Refer to the MFEA or GA algorithm implementation*

-### Add your own problem
+### Add your problem

-- Inherit the **Problems/Problem.m** class from the Problem folder to implement a new problem class and put it in the Problem folder or its subfolders
+- Inherit the **Problem.m** class from the Problem folder to implement a new problem class and put it in the Problem folder or its subfolders
+- Implement the construct function and set default obj.sub_eva
-- Implement the inherited virtual functions according to the annotations of each virtual function in the Problem class.
+- Implement the method function Tasks = getTasks(obj)
-- Add label to the second line. <Single/Multi/Many> <None/Competitive/Constrained>
+- Add labels to the second line. <Single/Multi/Many> <None/Competitive/Constrained>
 - *Refer to the CEC17_MTSO problem implementation*

-### Use App Designer to modify the GUI interface

-- Open the **GUI/MTO_Platform.mlapp** project file with App Designer in matlab and modify the GUI interface.
-- Export to MTO_GUI.m file after modification

 ## Module